wepukka/viimeYonBot/README.md

 # viimeYonBot
-Discordbot to post new videos to my friend groups discord channel from [Viimeyonanarit](https://www.youtube.com/channel/UCZtDQulSu6Ar7X6B_5SftTQ) youtube channel.
+Simple Discordbot to post new videos to my friend groups discord channel from [Viimeyonanarit](https://www.youtube.com/channel/UCZtDQulSu6Ar7X6B_5SftTQ) youtube channel.

 Searches new videos every hour.
 Video urls are saved to mongodb and comparison between videos from youtube api and mongdodb is made to determine if fetched video is recently posted.